stackav-oss/dltype/README.md

 from typing import Annotated
-from pydantic import BaseModel import torch from kits.ml.typing.dltype import FloatTensor, IntTensor
+from pydantic import BaseModel import torch from dltype import FloatTensor, IntTensor

 class ImageBatch(BaseModel):
     # note the parenthesis instead of brackets for pydantic models